 In a new study, scientists evaluated the role of caffeinated beverage intake as a potential trigger of migraine headaches on that day or the next day.
-The study found that drinking three or more caffeinated beverage more likely to cause headache in patients with episodic migraine.
+The study found that drinking three or more caffeinated beverages is more likely to cause headaches in patients with episodic migraine.

 Scientists then compared a participant’s incidence of headaches on days with caffeinated beverage intake to the incidence of migraines among the same individual with no intake, accounting for a day of the week.
 Then by utilizing conditional logistic regression, scientists estimated odds ratios (OR) and 95% confidence intervals.